kepler69c/3d-graphics-project-2022/README.md

 # Difficulties, possible extensions:

  - Create sphere to represent some tumble weed with a texture.
 We failed to create a sphere.
 But with a working program, it would have been interesting to roll it along the dunes
+ - Add some lights
+ - Add a class Skinned to have a skeleton of the dragon.
+With this addition, we could make the dragon do more different movements (for example: opening and closing its mouth) these could be more fluid and realistic

 # Sources: